-- Retail sale of food (including groceries, specialty food)

-- O Retail sale of non-food (communication & household equipment, cultural & recreation,...

-- Retail sale via stalls and markets

-- Retail trade not in stores, stalls or markets

-- Food & Beverage (restaurants, pubs)

-- Manufacturing

-- Construction

-- O Motor Trades (including wholesale, retail trade and repair)

-- Transport & Storage (including Postal)

-- O Accommodation/Hospitality (Hotels, Hostels, Other Accommodation)

-- Information & Communication

-- Finance & Insurance

-- Real Estate (Property)

-- O Professional, Scientific, Legal & Technical

-- Business Administration and Support Services

-- \bigcirc Education

-- Human Health and Social Work

-- Arts, Entertainment & Recreation (Performing arts, libraries, museums, sports facilities,...

-- Other Service Activities (repair of computers & household goods, personal service...

-- Voluntary (charity shop, voluntary service)

-- Other (please state):
+Please tick one box $\bigcirc$ Retail sale of food (including groceries, specialty food) $\bigcirc$ Retail sale of non-food (communication & household equipment, cultural & recreation, $\bigcirc$ Retail sale via stalls and markets $\bigcirc$ Retail trade not in stores, stalls or markets $\bigcirc$ Food & Beverage (restaurants, pubs) $\bigcirc$ Manufacturing $\bigcirc$ Construction $\bigcirc$ Motor Trades (including wholesale, retail trade and repair) $\bigcirc$ Transport & Storage (including Postal) $\bigcirc$ Accommodation/Hospitality (Hotels, Hostels, Other Accommodation) $\bigcirc$ Information & Communication $\bigcirc$ Finance & Insurance $\bigcirc$ Real Estate (Property) $\bigcirc$ Professional, Scientific, Legal & Technical $\bigcirc$ Business Administration and Support Services $\bigcirc$ Education $\bigcirc$ Human Health and Social Work $\bigcirc$ Arts, Entertainment & Recreation (Performing arts, libraries, museums, sports facilities, $\bigcirc$ Other Service Activities (repair of computers & household goods, personal service $\bigcirc$ Voluntary (charity shop, voluntary service) $\bigcirc$ Other (please state):

 What is your business postcode?

+Please write in below

 How many people are currently employed by the business including the owner(s) and furloughed staff?

+Please tick one box

-- 0 1-2
+O 1-2

-- 0 2-5
+○ 2-5

-- 0 6-10
+O 6-10

-- 0 10-25
+O 10-25

-- 25-50
+O 25-50

-- Over 50
+Over 50

 Impacts of Covid-19

 Do you plan to retain all furloughed staff when government funding is removed?

+Please tick one box

-⊖ Yes
+○ Yes

-\bigcirc No
+○ Yes○ No

+○ No Have any employees (both part time & full time) of the business been made redundant as a result

-Have any employees (both part time & full time) of the business been made redundant as a result of Covid-19?
+○ No Have any employees (both part time & full time) of the business been made redundant as a result of Covid-19?

-O No

-○ Yes (please specify how many):

 Which of the following best describes the stage the business was at BEFORE Coronavirus?

+Please tick one box

-- Start-up
+○ Start-up

-- Growing/Expanding
+○ Growing/Expanding

-- Surviving
+○ Surviving

-- Struggling
+○ Struggling

 Which best describes the CURRENT position of the business?

+Please tick one box

-- The business has closed - O The business is in a critical condition.
-There is a good chance the business will have to close - The business has shut down until conditions change - The business is running but on a reduced operation - The business has not been significantly affected by Covid-19 - The business has grown during the Covid-19 pandemic
+○ The business has closed

+○ The business is in a critical condition.
+There is a good chance the business will have to close

+The business has shut down until conditions change

+The business is running but on a reduced operation

+The business has not been significantly affected by Covid-19

+○ The business has grown during the Covid-19 pandemic

 Any other comments: